 Money Issues: Exchange, ATMS, how to pesos, rates, dollars, and other argentine obsessions…

-From 2011 to 2015, the Kirchner Government installed a foreign exchange control system, which tried to prevent all dollar transactions.
-These restrictions were completely removed by the current Government that was elected in December 2015, but a new crisis forced them to renact the controls in 2019 due another recursive debt run and aconomic crisis.
+From 2011 to 2015, the Kirchner´s Government installed a foreign exchange control system, which tried to prevent all dollar transactions.
+These restrictions were completely removed by the new Government that elected in December 2015, but a new crisis forced them to renact the controls in 2019 due another recursive debt run and aconomic crisis.

-As I was saying, if you buy with your credit card, you are supposed to sell their dollars at an official rate which was 50% lower than (black) market price which was in theory not legal (many opted to sold them in the black market at market price).
-This luckily is a thing of the past.
+As I was saying, if you buy with your credit card, you are supposed to sell your dollars at the official rate which is 90% lower than (black) market price which was in theory not legal (many opted to sold them in the black market at market price).

-When a tourist used to exchange dollars in a Bank, or Exchange Bureau, or to buy with credit card he was paid the dollar at the “official” rate, or even when you get pesos from an ATM, you are getting around 80% less than the parallel market.
+If you exchange your dollars in a Bank, or Exchange Bureau, or buy with credit card you are paid the dollar at the “official” rate, or even when you get pesos from an ATM, you are getting around 80% less than the parallel or bond market price.

 Dollars are not accepted everywhere, but many stores, bars and restaurants may unofficially accept them at the day rate.

-The actual exchange rate of the argentine peso is floating around AR$14.50 argentine pesos per U.S. dollar, while the blue/bond/market price is almost 90% more.
-You can change your money in the numerous Bureaus Do Change ("Casas de Cambio" in Spanish) that sprawled in Buenos Aires after devaluation or many Banks also will change to non-customers, but as cedit cards, will take your dollars at the oficcial price, which is almost the hald than the market pricoe.
+The actual exchange rate of the argentine peso official rate around AR$120 argentine pesos per U.S. dollar, while the blue/bond/market price is almost 90% more.
+You can change your money in the numerous Bureaus Do Change (“Casas de Cambio” in Spanish) that sprawled in Buenos Aires after devaluation or many Banks also will change to non-customers, but as cedit cards, will take your dollars at the oficcial price, which is almost the hald than the market pricoe.
 Most of the Bureau do change are located in San Martín St., Microcentro.
 In touristy areas and downtown there are lots of “arbolitos” (small trees), who exchange dollars at blue/market prices.
 I have to warn you that this is illegal, and may unneccearily expose you.
 Ask your hotel or aribnb staff, people that you trust may offer better advice how to deal with these issues.

 For an updated list of rates of the different Bureaus do change visit Dolarhoy.com.
 You also can find there the address of every Bureau, best & average rates, etc.